IDCAIS: Inter-Defender Collision-Aware Interception Strategy against Multiple Attackers: Simulation Results

-In an another scenario shown in Figure~\ref{fig:att_sub-optimal_compare}(b), {Scenario 6}, again due to the active inter-defender collision avoidance (Figure~\ref{fig:att_sub-optimal_compare_dist}(b)) the defender $\calD_3$ fails to intercept $\calA_3$ despite the fact that: 1) $\calA_3$ {uses time-sub-optimal control} in an attempt to escape from the defenders, and 2) had $\calA_3$ played time-optimally, it would have been captured by $\calD_3$.
-This shows that while having active inter-defender collision is beneficial for the safety of the defenders, it also compromises the interception performance.
+{In {Scenario 6}, again due to the active inter-defender collision avoidance, the defender $\calD_3$ fails to intercept $\calA_3$ despite the fact that: 1) $\calA_3$ {uses time-sub-optimal control} in an attempt to escape from the defenders, and 2) had $\calA_3$ played time-optimally, it would have been captured by $\calD_3$.
+This shows that while having an active inter-defender collision is beneficial for the safety of the defenders, it also compromises the interception performance. }

-A video of the above discussed simulations can be found at \href{https://tinyurl.com/4mhdpye9}{https://tinyurl.com/4mhdpye9}.
+{A video of the above discussed simulations can be found at \href{https://tinyurl.com/yduuruff}{https://tinyurl.com/yduuruff}.}